SMI/dicompixelanon/README.md

 ## Run

 Now you can run the applications:
- * dcmaudit, if you want to view a DICOM file and manually curate a database of rectangles
+ * dcmaudit.py, if you want to view a DICOM file and manually curate a database of rectangles
- * dicom_ocr, if you want to run OCR on a DICOM file and store the results in a database
+ * dicom_ocr.py, if you want to run OCR on a DICOM file and store the results in a database
- * dicom_redact, if you want to redact the DICOM file based on the rectangles in the database
+ * dicom_redact.py, if you want to redact the DICOM file based on the rectangles in the database
- * dicom_pixel_anon, to run both ocr and redact together
+ * dicom_pixel_anon.sh, to run both OCR and redaction together

 See below for a suggested workflow.